 Kleefeld Contemporary regularly facilitates collaborative programs with the School of Art, faculty and students as a partner in the presentation of the annual student exhibition, Insights, and the mentoring organization for the Museum Studies Program.

-The Kleefeld Contemporary offers docent-led tours of current exhibitions and campus sculpture for K-12 classrooms.
+Kleefeld Contemporary offers docent-led tours of current exhibitions and the Outdoor Sculpture Collection for K-12 classrooms.
 All tours are free of charge and can be adapted to classroom curriculum and schedule.
 To aid in planning for your tour, please visit the Current Exhibition and Campus Sculpture information on this website for introductory information.
 Be sure to include at least one adult chaperone for every 15 students.
-Please review museum etiquette with your students to help protect the art for all to enjoy.
+Please review visitor policies on the visit page with your students to help protect the art for all to enjoy.

 Plugged-In: Classroom Connections Program